Vipera ursinii: Taxonomy

-Golay et al. (1993) recognize the first four, while Mallow et al. (2003) recognize five and list V. eriwanensis and V. renardi as valid species.
-However, McDiarmid et al. (1999), and thus ITIS, feel that more definitive data is necessary before any subspecies can be recognized.
+Golay et al. (1993) recognise the first four, while Mallow et al. (2003) recognise five and list V. eriwanensis and V. renardi as valid species.
+However, McDiarmid et al. (1999), and thus ITIS, feel that more definitive data is necessary before any subspecies can be recognised.
 Presently there are four recognised subspecies of Vipera ursinii.
-Vipera eriwanensis, Vipera graeca and Vipera renardi are all recognised as distinct species.
+Vipera eriwanensis, Vipera graeca, and Vipera renardi are all recognised as distinct species.